SitecorePowerShell/Book/web-api.md

 * **Query String Parameters** - Specifies the additional bits of data for use by the web service.
   * user and password - Authenticates the request and in most cases will be needed.
 If the script is published to the *web* database the credentials are not required.
   * scriptArguments - The PowerShell hashtable containing the query string parameters.

+### Security

+The integration point can be completely disabled through configuration as described [here](security.md).